 request the pleasure of your company

-at their marriage - For couples entirely hosting the wedding themselves, parents names are not included on the invitation.
+• For couples entirely hosting the wedding themselves, parents names are not included on the invitation.
 However, it is important to remember to thank each set of parents for their support with a toast at the reception.

 Katie Lynn Miller